-2. Payment of rent and termination due to non-payment.

-$\Box$ You, the allotment holder, as a tenant of the JPC, agree by signing the lease agreement to pay the current annual rent as a one-off payment in advance of the 12-month renting period.

-□ Payment of your rent can either be made in cash to the Parish Office, or by post in the way of a cheque made payable to the JPC, posted to JPC c/o Whitehouse Cottage, 179 High Street, Henley in Arden B95 5BA or by bank transfer, Lloyds, account number 00335801, sort code 30-98-26.

-□ The Council reviews all charges yearly prior to precept in April each year, any changes would come into force on 1st April.
-All tenants will be notified of any changes in writing from the 1st January.
+2. Payment of rent and termination due to non-payment. □ You, the allotment holder, as a tenant of the JPC, agree by signing the lease agreement to pay the current annual rent as a one-off payment in advance of the 12-month renting period. □ Payment of your rent can either be made in cash to the Parish Office, or by post in the way of a cheque made payable to the JPC posted to JPC c/o Whitehouse Cottage, 179 High Street, Henley in Arden B95 5BA or by bank transfer, Lloyds, account number 00335801, sort code 30-98-26. □ The Council reviews all charges yearly prior to precept in Aprieach year, any changes would come into force on 1st April.
+Altenants will be notified of any changes in writing from the 1st January.
 3. Termination of the lease.

-□ The tenancy of an allotment shall terminate whenever the tenancy or right of occupation of the JPC terminates.
+☐ The tenancy of an allotment shall terminate whenever the

-□ The JPC may also terminate a lease by re-entry after onemonths' notice, having been posted/emailed to the last known tenants address (whether it has been legally demanded or not):-
+☐ The JPC may also terminate a lease by re-entry after one-months' notice, having been posted/emailed to the last known tenants address (whether it has been legally demanded or not):- tenancy or right of occupation of the JPC terminates.